plibither8/2048.cpp/README.md

 First of all, thank you for contributing :smile:!
 A few things to note:

-* If you have found a bug, or have a feature that you'd like implemeted, [raise an issue](https://github.com/plibither8/2048.cpp/issues).
+* If you have found a bug, or have a feature that you'd like implemented, [raise an issue](https://github.com/plibither8/2048.cpp/issues).

 * If you have proposed a pull request, make sure that you run `clang-format` on the source code (both, `.cpp` and `.hpp`) files if you've made changes there.